amirm363/portfolio/README.md

     ```

     *   `USER_ID`: Might be used in actions like `src/actions/user-actions/user-info.action.ts` to fetch specific data.
 Define how you manage user data.
-    *   `AIRTABLE_*`: These seem to be used in `src/actions/user-actions/contact-user.action.ts`.
+    *   `AIRTABLE_*`: Are being used in `src/actions/user-actions/contact-user.action.ts`.
 If you intend to use Airtable for the contact form, provide your credentials here.
 Otherwise, you might need to modify the contact action.

 ### Running Locally